 Outside of work, Ashley identifies as a cis, het, white, able-bodied neurotypical east coast native.
 She’s returning to the PNW after a stint in the Bay Area, and is delighted by the green (less so by the chilly rain).
 Favorite ABC PLEASE skills include eating cookies and cream ice cream, being outside, listening to podcasts, being on time and building Legos with her kiddos.

-Ajeng Puspitasari, LP, PhD, ABPP
+Ajeng Puspitasari, PhD, LP, ABPP

 Leah Smart-Gordon, LCSW

-Leah Smart-Gordon graduated with her Masters in Social Work degree from Florida State University in 2013 and is a Licensed Clinical Social Worker in Oregon and Florida.
+Leah Smart-Gordon, LCSW graduated with her Masters in Social Work degree from Florida State University in 2013 and is a Licensed Clinical Social Worker in Oregon and Florida.
 She has experience with social work in hospital settings here and abroad as she did her MSW internship in Dublin, Ireland.
 Leah first started her DBT training in 2013 and has continued her passion for helping people who struggle with self-harming behaviors, suicidality and severe emotional dysregulation.
 She was initially trained by Nancy Gordon, LCSW, DBT-LBC Certified Clinician, while working at Tampa Bay Center for Cognitive Behavior Therapy, and also completed an Advanced Intensive Training with Charles Swenson, MD and Kelly Koerner, PhD.
 Leah has worked with younger children, teens and adults and has experience leading many DBT groups as well as Family Education and Support groups.
 Although Leah has spent the last 12 years living in Florida she was born and raised in Vermont and is excited to get out of the brutal heat and live closer to mountains.
 Leah is Assistant Manager on the Path to Mindful Eating Team at PDBTI.

 Josh Smith, MSW, LMSW